Kʼicheʼ language: Voice and derivation

 Also, derivational suffixes may be included, many of which form verb stems from other parts of speech.
 For instance, the versive suffix -ir or -ar forms verb stems from adjectives: utz "good", -utz-ir- "get good"; nim "big", -nim-ar- "get big."
 Multiple suffixes can appear within a single stem: -nim-ar- "get big", -nim-ar-isa- "enlarge (something)", -nim-ar-isa-x- "be enlarged."

 Syntax

 As with all other Mayan languages, Kʼicheʼ has an ergative pattern of verb agreement and often uses verb-object-subject (VOS) word order.
 Most modern speakers use SOV, SVO, and VSO word orders interchangeably.
 Language purists have tried to preserve the traditional verb-initial word order, but influence from Spanish (an SVO language) promotes a subject-initial order.

 Focus Antipassive

-The Focus Antipassive (FA) is used in K'iche' when the ergative subject of a transitive verb is in focus.
+The Focus Antipassive (FA) is used in Kʼicheʼ when the ergative subject of a transitive verb is in focus.
 This occurs in several contexts: